Wills Power of Attorney Legal Advice How it Works Pricing

 Once the application has been signed, you need to scan and upload the signed application to RedCrest.

-It normally takes the VIC Supreme Court 2-4 weeks to review the application and make a Grant of Probate.
+It normally takes the VIC Supreme Court 2-4 weeks to review the application and make a Grant of Probate for deceased estates.

 If there are any issues with the application, or if further information is required, the court will send you a requisition.
-A requisition is a request for further information or documentation.
-Most requisitions can be resolved in a straightforward manner.
+Whilst most of these can be resolved quickly, you may be required to share further information or documentation.

-Please note: The VIC Supreme Court no longer issues hard copy Grants.
-The electronic Grant you receive is the ‘original’ document.
-If asset holders wish to view the original Grant online, you may provide them with the matter number (shown on the top right-hand corner of the Grant, starting with S PRB) and the Unique Identifier number (shown bottom right-hand corner of the Grant).
+As the VIC Supreme Court no longer issues hard copy Grants, the electronic Grant you receive is the ‘original' document which you can share with asset holders via the matter number (shown on the top right-hand corner of the Grant, starting with S PRB) and the Unique Identifier number (shown bottom right-hand corner of the Grant).

-As assets of the estate are redeemed and accounts closed, you should have the funds from these accounts paid into the newly established estate bank account.
-This will assist with record-keeping and helps ensure that no funds are misappropriated for personal use (either by mistake or intentionally).
+As the accounts of the deceased are closed when this person dies, opening this new account allows you to channel funds from these original into the newly established one.
+This will assist with administration record-keeping, helping to ensure no funds are misappropriated for personal use (either by mistake or intentionally).

 Arrange payment of liabilities